department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 **One of these must be true:**
 - You've suffered amputation of 4 toes (not including the big toe) on 1 foot at or above the metatarsophalangeal joint, **or**
-- Amputation of big toe at or above the metatarsophalangeal joint.
+- Amputation of the big toe at or above the metatarsophalangeal joint.

 **Note:** The words “at or above” in the standard refer to the loss being closer to the body.